g1tvinod/actions/README.md

-# DevOps Class1
+# CI pipeline with Actions

-Lets learn about github in this class.
+Lets learn about github actions in this class.